bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 ### Part 5:Populating the database

 To populate the database with my own test data I used bulk inserts and seed files.
-I generted the seed files using:
+I generated the seed files using:
 ```
 sequelize seed:generate --name <name_of_file>
 ```